 - Assess Breathing.
 Look, listen, feel.
 If breathing is absent, use barrier mask to deliver 2 rescue breaths.

 - Assess Circulation.
 Check carotid pulse.
-If pulse is absent begin CPR.
+If pulse is absent, a trained individual should begin CPR.

 Instructions for one-rescuer approach: